CVE-2026-5982: Buffer Overflow in D-Link DIR-605L

 Potential Impact

-Successful exploitation of this vulnerability can lead to remote code execution or denial of service on the affected device.
-Since the device is a network router, compromise could impact network availability and security.
-However, the product is no longer supported, so no official remediation is available from the vendor.
+Successful exploitation can lead to remote code execution or denial of service on the affected device.
+Since the device is a network router, compromise could affect network traffic and security.
+The vulnerability is exploitable remotely without authentication or user interaction, increasing risk.
+However, the affected product is no longer supported, so no vendor remediation is available.

 Mitigation Recommendations